jconnelly/Blockchain/README.md

 The application front end will be developed using React frameworks to build the User Interface.
 The React components will then interface with the Ethereum blockchain to log the numbers to the blocks.

 The application blockchain components will be developed using Solidity.
-Deploying the components locally will be completely using Truffle and Ganache.
+Deploying the components locally will be completed using NPM and NodeJS

 The application blockchain testing will be completed using Mocha.
 Test cases will be written to handle each of items listed in the Functional Requirements section listed above.